narimiran/aoc-utils/README.md

 ## Documentation

-The documentation is available as a Clerk notebook at: https://narimiran.github.io/aoc-utils
+The documentation is available at: https://narimiran.github.io/aoc-utils